Keywords

 α-guaiene, patchouli oil, antifungal activity, Minimum Inhibitory Concentration, Minimum Fungicidal Concentration

 Essential oils have antiviral, antiparasitic, antifungal, bactericidal, insecticidal, and nematocidal properties (Khaledi & Zahani, 2018).
 They can be used as bactericides and fungicides against various human-infecting fungus and bacterium types.
 A pathogenic fungus Candida albicans causes candidiasis, whereas Microsporum gypseum and Trichophyton mentagrophytes cause dermatophytosis (Moskaluk & VandeWoude, 2022).
 Aspergillus niger is another fungal pathogen that affects the respiratory system by causing different diseases such as aspergillosis (Fiema et al., 2022).
 Fortunately, essential oils can be developed as antifungal agents for preventing these.
 Most compounds derived from essential oils are terpenes and their metabolites derivatives (D’agostino et al., 2019), such as α-guaiene, a sesquiterpene comprising an average of 11% of the total mass (Orf et al., 2021).
-Patchouli oil’s main constituents are patchouli alcohol (27.0%-35%), bulnezen (13.0%-21.0%), and α-guaiene (11.0%-16.0%) (Górski et al., 2021).
+Patchouli oil’s main constituents are patchouli alcohol (27.0%-35%), bulnesene (13.0%-21.0%), and α-guaiene (11.0%-16.0%) (Górski et al., 2021).
 Terpenes can inhibit protein and DNA synthesis and promote cell rupture in antibiotic-susceptible and antibiotic-resistant bacteria (Masyita et al., 2022).

 The antimicrobial activity of essential oils, notably patchouli oil, has been reported.
 Patchouli essential oil has been shown to inhibit Malassezia furfur and to be effective as an antimicrobial and anti-inflammatory agents (Srivastava et al., 2022).
-Treatment of C. albicans and T mentagrophytes with patchouli oil fraction 8 containing 55.59% patchouli alcohol content yielded inhabitation zone of 9.24 mm and 7.70 mm in both fungi, respectively (Setyaningrum et al., 2017).
+Treatment of C. albicans and T. mentagrophytes with patchouli oil fraction 8 containing 55.59% patchouli alcohol content yielded inhabitation zone of 9.24 mm and 7.70 mm in both fungi, respectively (Setyaningrum et al., 2017).

 Patchouli alcohol is the primary antifungal component of patchouli oil and can be used as a fixative in perfume and related industries.
 After patchouli alcohol extraction, other components such as α-guaiene can increase patchouli oil’s utilization.
 Studies on α-guaiene antifungal activity are few, necessitating more investigations on this compound.
 While patchouli alcohol (PA) exhibited antimicrobial properties against pathogenic bacteria (Escherichia coli, Pseudomonas aeruginosa, Bacillus proteus, Shigella dysenteriae, Typhoid bacillus, Staphylococcus aureus) (Yang et al., 2013).
 In addition, PA proved effective in treating some germs that were resistant to antibiotics, such as methicillin-resistant Staphylococcus aureus (MRSA) (Wan et al., 2021).
 Therefore, this study explores the antifungal activity of fraction 1 patchouli oil containing 38.8% α-guaiene against C. albicans, A. niger, M. gypseum, and T. mentagrophytes.

-The instruments used included Spinning Band Distillation System Model 36-100 from B/R Instrument USA, autoclave, Erlenmeyer flask, beaker glass, scotch bottle, Bunsen, ose needle, Petri dish, cuvette, spectrophotometer, micropipette, microplate, fin pipet, microscope, laminar airflow, oven, spatula, and vortex.
+The instruments used included Spinning Band Distillation System Model 36-100 from B/R Instrument USA, autoclave, erlenmeyer flask, beaker glass, scotch bottle, bunsen, ose needle, petri dish, cuvette, spectrophotometer, micropipette, microplate, fin pipet, microscope, laminar airflow, oven, spatula, and vortex.
 The study was conducted using a laboratory experimental method with descriptive analysis, with ketoconazole serving as the positive control for all fungi tests, fluconazole for M. gypseum and T. mentagrophytes, and n-hexane serving the negative control for the four fungi.

 To obtain the dominant α-guaiene, the sample was fractionated with a pressure of 10 mmHg, column length of 90 cm, and reflux ratio of 20:1.
-Patchouli oil was divided into five fractions: 1 at 249oC-254oC, 2 at 254oC-259oC, 3 at 259oC-264oC, 4 at 264oC-269oC and 5 at 269oC-274oC.
-Fraction 4 was suspected to contain α-guaiene as the most predominant content.
+Patchouli oil was divided into five fractions: 1 at 249°C-254°C, 2 at 254°C-259°C, 3 at 259°C-264°C, 4 at 264°C-269°C and 5 at 269°C-274°C. Fraction 4 was suspected to contain α-guaiene as the most predominant content.

 To obtain the dominant α-guaiene, the patchouli oil was fractionated using a BR Instrument Spinning Band Distillation System Model 36-100 and divided into five fractions.
-Fraction 4 was suspected to contain α-guaiene as the pre-dominant content.
-However, based on the GC-MS test results, the compound was higher in fraction 1 than in the others.
+Based on the GC-MS test results, the compound was higher in fraction 1 than in the others.
 After fractionation, the fractions were tested for antifungal activity.

-Fungi were macroscopically and microscopically identified.
 Macroscopic identification involved observation with the eyes in order to directly identify the physical appearance ( Figure 2).
 Figure 2 (Line 1) show the physical appearance of C. albicans and A. niger grown on PDA medium.
 C. albicans cultures were white and formed round colonies, corroborating Lee et al’s finding (Le et al., 2022), that C. albicans has a round shape.
 Allen et al. (2018) reported that A. niger culture exhibited white mycelium and brown-black conidia heads.
 Despite its higher colony size, A. niger had less dense colonies than C. albicans, which tend to form a firm line based on the groove of the ose needle stroke.
 In addition, C. albicans colonies were spherical, and had a relatively uniform size without hyphae due to their unicellularity, whereas A. niger colonies were irregularly spherical, had a nonuniform size, and formed hyphae owing to their multicellularity.

 The colony of the fungus suspected to be M. gypseum resembled a pile of fine white cotton on top with a little brown powder scattered on the hyphae, corroborating a previous finding (Putriningsih & Arjentinia, 2018) that M. gypseum colonies grew rapidly, were slightly powdery with a blackish-red brown color, and were scattered with a flat surface containing macroconidia.